IOR-BIC/ALBA/README.md

 Ensure that your code complies with the project's coding standards.

 ## License
-ALBA is released under the [MIT License](./LICENSE), allowing for wide usage and modification.
+ALBA is released under the [LGPL License](./LICENSE.txt), allowing for wide usage and modification.

 ## Support
 If you encounter any issues or have questions, please open an issue in the repository or reach out to the maintainers.